FreshBooks vs. Wave: A Complete Comparison For Small Business Owners

 ✔ Strong client management tools

-✔ Time tracking and project features
+✔ Time tracking built in

 ✔ Clean, user-friendly interface